Microsoft/MCW-SAP-NetWeaver-on-Azure/Hands-on lab/HOL step-by step - SAP NetWeaver on Azure.md

 Duration: 175 minutes

 In this exercise, you will deploy Azure infrastructure prerequisites for implementing SAP NetWeaver on Azure Virtual Machines (VMs).
 This will include creating such resources as an Azure Virtual Network, Azure VMs and Azure load balancers.
-In addition, you will create an Active Directory (AD) environment, integrate it with Azure Active Directory (Azure AD), and configure AD-based authentication of an Azure Storage acocunt that will host the sapmnt file share.
+In addition, you will create an Active Directory (AD) environment, integrate it with Azure Active Directory (Azure AD), and configure AD-based authentication of an Azure Storage account that will host the sapmnt file share.

 ### Task 1: Deploy Active Directory domain controller VMs